Characterizations of integral input-to-state stability for bilinear systems in infinite dimensions: Introduction

 The structure of the paper is as follows.
-Having introduced basic stability notions in Section~\ref{Problem_Formulation}, we define in Section~\ref{LyapFunk} iISS Lyapunov functions and prove that the existence of an iISS Lyapunov function for a system \eqref{InfiniteDim} implies iISS of this system.
+Having introduced basic stability notions in Section~\ref{Problem_Formulation}, we define in Section~\ref{LyapFunk} iISS Lyapunov functions and prove that existence of an iISS Lyapunov function for a system \eqref{InfiniteDim} implies iISS of this system.
 ISS Lyapunov functions are also defined in a dissipative form so that they become a special case of iISS Lyapunov functions, while ISS Lyapunov functions are defined in an implicative form in \cite{DaM13}.
-In Section~\ref{LyapFunk}, we also show that both formulations of ISS Lyapunov functions coincide, provided that the operator $A$ generates an analytic semigroup and certain additional conditions on a nonlinearity hold.
+In Section~\ref{LyapFunk} we show that both formulations of ISS Lyapunov functions coincide, provided that the operator $A$ generates an analytic semigroup and certain additional conditions on a nonlinearity hold.
 In Section~\ref{SectLinSys} we investigate iISS of bilinear systems.
-After a short discussion of infinite-dimensional linear systems, we prove that uniformly globally asymptotically stable bilinear systems are necessarily iISS.
+After a short discussion of infinite-dimensional linear systems, we prove that bilinear systems with bounded input operators which are uniformly globally asymptotically stable for a zero input are necessarily iISS.
 First we address this question for systems whose state space is an arbitrary Banach space.
 Next we establish the abovementioned theorem for Hilbert spaces, which results in an explicit construction of an iISS Lyapunov function for bilinear systems.
 We illustrate our findings on an example of a parabolic system in Section~\ref{sec:Example} and conclude the paper in Section~\ref{sec:Conclusion}.
-In Appendix we prove two technical results.
-The shortened preliminary version of this paper was submitted to the 53rd IEEE Conference on Decision and Control \cite{MiI14}.
+In Appendix we prove two technical results.\footnote{The shortened preliminary version of this paper was published in the 53rd IEEE Conference on Decision and Control \cite{MiI14}.}

 We use the following notation throughout the paper.
 For linear normed spaces $X,Y$ let $L(X,Y)$ be the space of bounded linear operators from $X$ to $Y$ and $L(X):=L(X,X)$.
 A norm in these spaces we denote by $\| \cdot \|$.
-By $C(X,Y)$ we denote the space of continuous functions from $X$ to $Y$, $C(X):=C(X,X)$ and by $PC(X,Y)$ the space of piecewise right-continuous functions from $X$ to $Y$.
-Both are equipped with the standard $\sup$-norm.
+By $C_b(X,Y)$ we denote the space of bounded continuous functions from $X$ to $Y$, equipped with the standard $\sup$-norm, $C_b(X):=C(X,X)$.

 We define $\R:=(-\infty,\infty)$ and $\R_+:=[0,\infty)$.
 Let $\N$ denote the set of natural numbers.
 Let $L_p(0,d)$, $p \geq 1$ be a space of $p$-th power integrable functions $f:(0,d) \to \R$ with the norm $\|f\|_{L_p(0,d)}=\left( \int_0^d{|f(x)|^p dx} \right)^{\frac{1}{p}}$.